 - There is no “public charge” test for green card holders applying for citizenship.

-- A public charge determination does not include participating in emergency food programs, such as food pantries and soup kitchens, school meal programs, or Child Health Plus, or other critical services that are not explicitly listed in the published rule.
+- A public charge determination does not include participating in emergency food programs, such as food pantries and soup kitchens, school meal programs, Child Health Plus, or other critical services that are not explicitly listed in the published rule.

-- Although the injunction has been lifted and the rule is currently in effect, lawsuits are still active and the status of the Public Charge rule can change as litigation is ongoing.
+- Lawsuits are still active and the status of the Public Charge rule can change as litigation is ongoing.

 To find out how Public Charge may impact you and your family, call ActionNYC at 1.800.354.0365 and say “public charge.”
 You will be connected with free, safe, legal services on immigration.
 New Yorkers can also contact the Office for New Americans hotline at 1.800.566.7636.